maratai/craftery/fiber_arts/fiber_arts_book_masterlist.md

 - Marian Stubenitsky. *Weaving with Echo and Iris*.
 - Blair Tate. *The Warp: A Weaving Reference*.
 - Harriet Tidball. *The Double Weave: Plain and Patterned*.
-- Harriet Tidball. *Textile Structure and Analysis: A Home Study Course in Twelve Lesesons*.
+- Harriet Tidball. *Textile Structure and Analysis: A Home Study Course in Twelve Lessons*.
+- Heather Torgenrud. *Pick-Up Bandweaving Designs: 288 Charts for 13 Pattern Ends and Techniques for Arranging Color*.
 - Sara von Tresckow. *When a Single Harness Simply Isn't Enough: Double-Harness Techniques to Produce Complex Patterning.
 - Madelyn van der Hoogt. *The Complete Book of Drafting for Handweavers*.
 - Elizabeth Wagner. *My Weaving Workbook*.